 The version you love is always there on your shelf waiting for you to celebrate it.
 Pick it up.
 Admire it.
 Talk to it.
 Watch it again and soon you’ll both be laughing like old friends.

-Some remakes, however, are so far from the original and, yet, made with so much care (for us who loved the original) that it’s hard to find the taste the disrespect.
+Some remakes, however, are so far from the original and, yet, made with so much care (for us who loved the original) that it’s hard to find the taste of disrespect.
 MAD MAX: FURY ROAD (2015) comes to mind: clearly a great film in its own right.
 In the horror genre, I like the new versions of THE LAST HOUSE ON THE LEFT (2009) and I SPIT ON YOUR GRAVE (2010).
 But since I love revenge stories, I could easily find myself in those remakes – while I still love the originals.

 The landscape is diverse and we have to understand the films instead of judge them.
 Some remakes are for us.
 Some aren’t.
 The originals live forever.